The starting point of all achievement is desire. – Napoleon Hill

 Going into the race, I heard that it was going to be fun but I didn’t know what to expect.

 Fundraising for Team For Kids and marathon training simultaneously was difficult.
-My primary was focus was making sure I stayed healthy and finished strong.
+Thanks to many donors I was able to reach the fundraising goal and receive the entry into the race.
+Once in my focus became training properly.
+My primary was focus was making sure I stayed healthy and finished strong. https://www.runwithtfk.org/

 On race day I woke up with no anxiety.
 I was more curious than anything.
-I’ve run marathons before so I knew what to expect.
+I’ve run marathons before so I prepared myself to the best of my ability.
 I went in telling myself “Take it all in and do your best”.